 - Enroll in DUI school

 - Wait the required period to fill out an application: if you refused the breath test, you must wait for the first 90 days of your 1-year administrative suspension before you can apply for a hardship license.
 If you took the breath test and it was above 0.08%, you must wait until the first 30 days of your suspension pass

 - Bring proof of enrollment in DUI school to the DHSMV Administrative Review Office

 - Fill out the application and pay the filing fee

 Not everyone who is arrested for DUI is eligible for a hardship license.
 It is best to discuss your eligibility with a qualified DUI attorney who can fight for you to retain your driving privilege.

 Take the First Step to Obtaining a Hardship License

 Acquiring the help of an experienced West Palm Beach DUI lawyer is the first step in keeping your license after a DUI arrest.
 Oftentimes, it takes the experience of an attorney to challenge the DMV’s decision to strip your driving privilege due to an offense of which you have yet to be found guilty.
 If you have failed to keep your license after a suspension, the next option you may have available is the hardship license.

 Competent legal counsel after a DUI in West Palm Beach is a must for keeping your life together after an arrest.
 With over 30 years of experience and a track record of success, attorney Brian Gabriel can evaluate your case and work toward a positive result.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Call 561-622-5575 for a free consultation or complete a contact form.